-We do want to give a shout-out the waist adjustment system, however.
+We do want to give a shout-out to the waist adjustment system, however.
 Called "OppoSet" it uses the button at the top of the fly to leverage a webbing strap that is hidden in the waistline.
-It is super simple to use, even with gloves and adds almost no additional weight to the short.
+It is super simple to use, even with gloves and adds almost no additional weight or bulk to the short.

 The nearly 12-inch inseam provides excellent coverage from sun, wind, and weather.
 The asymmetrical cut means that they offer full coverage on top of the leg when seated on the bike without fabric bunching up behind the knee.

 The asymmetrical cut on the legs provides extra coverage on the top of the leg without bunching up behind the knee.

 This is where the Dirt Roamer really shines.
 It is made with four-way stretch (from recycled polyester and spandex), for just the right amount of movement while pedaling and descending.
 It flexes and moves without slipping or bunching up, no matter how steep the climb.